DanielMoran98/Final-Year-Project/README.md

 # Final-Year-Project
-An Electronic Dispatch, Patrol and Resource System for Use Within an Garda Síochána
+An Electronic Dispatch, Patrol and Resource System for Use Within An Garda Síochána

 The thesis I wrote alongside this project is viewable [here](https://drive.google.com/file/d/1IDuP76MezxoUATNrAi-h9LBCZ5PUUah2/view?usp=sharing).